Mr. Rogers' IB Design Technology Objectives

 • Eco-champions champion environmental issues within organizations.

 • Eco-fans enthusiastically adopt environmentally friendly practices as consumers.
+Every time you purchase a product you vote for its continuation.

 • Eco-phobes actively resent talk of environmental protection.